TanishkaMarrott/Decoding-The-TOGAF-Framework/TheArchitectureContentFramework.md

-# The Archietcture Content Framework
+# The Architecture Content Framework

 Okay, so the Architecture Content Framework provides a structure to organise / manage the artifacts produced as a part of the architecture development process.